pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 ```

 The minifier successfully reduced the graph to the op that raises the error in `toy_compiler`.
 The other difference from the procedure in [TorhInductor Errors](#torchinductor-errors) is that the minifier is automatically run after encountering a backend compiler error.
-After a successful run, the minifier writes `repro.py` to `torchdynamo.config.base_dir`.
+After a successful run, the minifier writes `repro.py` to `torch._dynamo.config.base_dir`.

 # Performance Profiling

 ## Accessing TorchDynamo Profiler
 TorchDynamo has a builtin stats function for collecting and displaying the time spent in each compilation phase.
-These stats can be accessed by calling `torchdynamo.utils.compile_times()` after executing TorchDynamo.
+These stats can be accessed by calling `torch._dynamo.utils.compile_times()` after executing Torch._Dynamo.
 By default, this returns a string representation of the compile times spent in each TorchDynamo function by name.

 ## TorchInductor Debug Tracing
 TorchInductor has a builtin stats and trace function for displaying time spent in each compilation phase, output code, output graph visualization and IR dump.
 This is a debugging tool designed to make it easier to debug/understand the internals of  TorchInductor.